HomeDing/HomeDing/README.md

 Documentation can be found in at [HomeDing documentation site](https://homeding.github.io)

+This Library is published using a [BSD 3-clause license](./LICENSE).

 ## Summary

 The HomeDing library for Arduino enables building IoT devices using ESP8266 based boards.